AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 In addition to the weighted input value, a perceptron requires a _bias_, a numerical value acting as a threshold.
 We denote the bias as _b_.

 A perceptron receives a stimulus as input and responds to that stimulus by producing an output value.
-The output obeys a very simple rule: if the sum of the weighted inputs is above a value, then the perceptron fires 1, else it fires 0.
+The output obeys a very simple rule: if the sum of the weighted inputs is above a particular given value, then the perceptron fires 1, else it fires 0.
 Programmatically, we first compute the sum of the weighted inputs and the bias.
 If this sum is strictly above 0, then the perceptron produces 1, else it produces 0.

 Formally, based on the perceptron given in Figure @fig:perceptron, we write $z = x1 * w1 + x2 * w2 + x3 * w3 + b$.
 In the general case, we write $z = \sum_i{x_i * w_i}~ + b$.
 The variable $i$ ranges over all the inputs of the perceptron.
 If $z > 0$, then the perceptron produces 1, else if $z \leq 0$ it produces 0.